kunukn/position-indicator/README.md

 ## About

-A position indicator that updates on scroll, resize and body height change.<br/>
-Minimal VanillaJS code to know the scroll position of the page.
+Minimal VanillaJS code to know the scroll position of the page.<br/>

+A position indicator that updates on:

+- scroll
+- resize
+- body height change.<br/>

+It has been tested on

+- Phones (iOS, Android)
+- Tablets (iPadOS, Android)
+- Laptops (Mac, Windows)

 ## Demo